Coronavirus digest: Japan declares state of emergency for Tokyo | DW | 08.07.2021

 Olympics organizers may ban spectators now Prime Minister Suga has imposed a state of emergency.
 Australia's New South Wales recorded its highest caseload this year despite a lockdown in Sydney.
 Follow DW for the latest.

-Japan will imposed a state of emergency for Tokyo that will last through the duration of the Olympics, Prime Minister Yoshihide Suga formally declared Thursday.
-Organizers are considering banning spectators from the games.
+Japan will impose a state of emergency for Tokyo that will last through the duration of the Olympics, Prime Minister Yoshihide Suga formally declared Thursday.

-Economy Minister Yasutoshi Nishimura, who is responsible for the government's coronavirus response, had earlier said the state of emergency will begin next week and last until August 22.
+The state of emergency will begin on Monday and last until August 22.

 The Tokyo Games, scheduled from July 23 to August 8, are being held after a delay despite opposition from medical experts and the majority of the public.

-The emergency plans will be formally announced by Prime Minister Yoshihide Suga later Thursday.

-The planned emergency, which comes amid fears of an ongoing surge in infections, may put an end to the chance of a local audience at the games.
+The move comes amid fears of an ongoing surge in infections.
+It may put an end to the chance of a local audience at the games.

 Japan has already banned overseas spectators and set a cap on domestic viewers at 50% of capacity, up to 10,000 people.